 So how did you break down that big monster of quite a technical job?
 How did you make that more palatable for the clinicians?

 Our approach was quite simple.
 We focussed on each task at hand.
 We kept having regular project board meetings to maintain the momentum of the project.
-It wasn't easy to get everyone in one room because they were working in different sites, office space and we had our own priorities to focus on.
+It wasn't easy to get everyone in one room because they were working on different sites and we had our own priorities to focus on.
 We couldn't just focus on one project, we had other projects that were being delivered.
 With so many conflicting priorities, it was difficult to get everyone in the same room, however I ensured that the decision-makers were present, even if it was joining us via tele-conversation.

 What was the hook for the decision makers that finally got them on board?

 Constantly making the decision makers aware of the benefits that we could achieve once the project was delivered.
-We also raised the importance of implementing the project so that the other clinicians could see the potential solution had to offer.
-We aiming to implement FLO in Respiratory Service as it interlinks with Heart Failure Service.
+We also raised the importance of implementing the project so that the other clinicians could see the benefits the potential solution had to offer.
+We are also planning to implement FLO in Respiratory Service as it interlinks with Heart Failure Service.

-We published a few articles after the implementation of this project, on the back of that we have had patients contact us and say they’d be interested in trialling FLO.
+We published a few articles after the implementation of this project, on the back of that we have had patients contacting us to say they’d be interested in trialling FLO.
 We can’t sign them up straight away though, as the clinicians would need to go through the patient's’ medical history and ensure if they’re suitable.

 What are your top tips for success that you can share with our readers?